Bradley Nowell: Death

 On the morning of May 25, 1996, Sublime was in the midst of a five-day tour through Northern California that was to be followed by a European and East Coast tour.
 However, while the band was staying at the Ocean View Motel in San Francisco (later Seascape Inn), drummer Bud Gaugh awoke to find Nowell lying on the floor next to his bed.
 His dalmatian, Lou Dog, was curled up on the bed whimpering.
 Nowell had tried awakening his bandmates to go to the beach with him that morning, but they were too hung over and tired to get out of bed.
 Initially, Gaugh assumed that Nowell was too intoxicated to get into bed.
 However, he noticed a yellow film around his mouth.
 Gaugh called for paramedics, but Nowell had died several hours earlier and was pronounced dead at the scene.
 His final performance had taken place the night before his death at The Phoenix Theater in Petaluma, California.
 Nowell was cremated and his ashes were spread over his favorite surfing spot in Surfside, California.
 The cause of death was a heroin overdose.

 Eight months after Nowell's death, No Doubt headlined a "cautionary" benefit concert in honor of his memory.
 Nowell's widow wanted to make it clear that the goal of the concert was not to glamorize his death, but rather to promote drug awareness and prevention among fans.
 Proceeds from the concert were given to a non-profit offering support for musicians struggling with drug addiction, as well as a scholarship fund for Nowell's son, Jakob.

 Jason Westfall, one of Sublime's managers, was quoted as saying the surviving members of Sublime had no interest in continuing to perform and record under the "Sublime" name: "Just like Nirvana, Sublime died when Brad died".
-However, the band later reunited as Sublime with Rome and then as Sublime in 2023 with Nowell's son serving as lead vocalist.
+However, the band later reunited as Sublime with Rome, with Rome Ramirez as lead singer and guitarist, and then as Sublime in 2023 with Nowell's son serving as lead vocalist.